 Help parents care about their children’s spiritual growth so they cultivate faith in families.

 Growing up on the farm involved more than agriculture.
 Joani saw how her parents dealt with success and failure.
 She learned how faith in God put life in perspective.
-By watching her dad work unceasingly from dawn to dark — but always making Sunday a day of rest — she learned the importance of worship and remembering the Sabbath Day to keep it holy.
+By watching her dad work unceasingly from dawn to dark— but always making Sunday a day of rest—she learned the importance of worship and remembering the Sabbath Day to keep it holy.
 She watched her mom live with a heart of love and compassion, serving wherever anyone was needed.
 Visits to the nursing home with her mom taught that caring for the needy was a way of life.
-Whenever a neighbor had a special need, Joani’s parents were there (and still are today!).
 Her family was fertile soil where the roots of faith grew deep.

 Parents indeed are God’s design for passing along the faith for generations.
 In The Family-Friendly Church, Ben Freudenburg and Rick Lawrence write: “Parents are the primary Christian educators in the church, and the family is the God-ordained institution for building faith in young people and for passing faith on from one generation to the next.”

 Search Institute produced a landmark study called Effective Christian Education: A National Study of Protestant Congregations.
 Within the study lies a profound message for church educators.
 Search discovered what factors were involved in producing people who now profess a mature faith.
 Here’s what they found: